 I met Annie Bushmeyer in a karaoke bar.
 I was looking for a girl to sing over pre-recorded tracks so I could get on youtube.
 One thing led to another, and I showed Annie "Born To Sing."
 We went to the ascap studio and did some work tapes.
 Then came the crossroads.
 It was either quit or take her to Direct Image.
 I opted for the latter.
 We laid tracks on September 30, 2014.
 It was a wild ride!
 Kenny had raised his rates, and the approaching winter was to be a hard one.
 The redeeming factor was that Kenny's musicians had shed all pretense of country.
 They offered a mix of country, rock & blues with Annie's vocals topping it off!
 By February, 2015, we had completed 6 songs: "Live My Dreams," "Born To Sing," "All Roads Lead To You," "I Looked Twice!," "Hard Earned Love," & "Love Me Just A Little."
 I got them on Internet radio, and Johnny T pressed CDs.

 2016-2019, I put tracks on youtube, using pictures of famous women.
-I linked them to facebook and twitter.
-I want a publishing deal.
+I link them to facebook and twitter.
+I need a real publisher.